 Enrollment Services is designed as a campus hub where students and families can conduct enrollment transactions and get answers to questions of all types.
 Familiarize yourself with Enrollment Services by reviewing their website.

-To manage your tuition bill, view fee and payment schedule, and enroll in paperless billing, please visit the Student Accounts section of the website.
+For information specific to your tuition bill, please visit the Student Accounts section of the website.

-We have joined a number of the nation’s top schools in offering AlcoholEdu for College and Haven as a component of our alcohol and sexual assault prevention initiative.
+We have joined a number of the nation’s top schools in offering “Get Inclusive” as a component of our alcohol and sexual assault prevention initiative.
 Whether you abstain from alcohol or not, this program will help you make well-informed decisions about alcohol.
 You will receive an email in August with further instructions on how to complete this step.

 Like to blog?
 Are you an Instagram or Twitter junkie?
 Apply now to be a Social Media Intern for the Office of Admission.
 Social Media Interns will blog, tweet, and Instagram their day to day experiences at Furman throughout the academic year.